relay-dev/fluent-commander/samples/FluentCommandar.Samples/README.md

 ﻿# FluentCommander Samples

-This is a Console application intended to be run

 Start with appsettings.json by verifying or correcting the connection string to a local SQL Server instance

 Set this project to be the startup if it is not already